thelumiereguy/thelumiereguy/README.md

 Welcome to my safe haven! :wave:

 I work as a Staff Engineer at [Shaadi.com](https://www.shaadi.com), where I handle Android and KMM.
 I've worked with Flutter and React Native in the past, but I personally prefer native now.
-I've been in love with **Kotlin**, but **Rust** is my mistress.
+I love working with **Kotlin** and **Rust**.
 </br>
 </br>
 Besides my work, I love making stuff - **Apps**, **Games**, **Libraries**, **Plugins**, etc. Recently, I've been really interested in **Creative Coding** lately, so I started learning about Graphics using [OpenGL](https://thebookofshaders.com/) and [Processing](https://processing.org/) framework.
 I've also been implementing some of them on [Jetpack Compose's](https://developer.android.com/jetpack/compose?gclid=Cj0KCQiA09eQBhCxARIsAAYRiylVrX1jdnicM47T9optUs5uPtT6xvFesquuJq3BKQO4sZEDJNIfii4aAtw5EALw_wcB&gclsrc=aw.ds) Canvas, which has been a pleasant experience.

+### Published Apps/ Plugins -

+- [Compose Helper Plugin](https://plugins.jetbrains.com/plugin/18323-compose-helper) - A IntelliJ IDEA plugin to wrap your Composables with another Composable or to remove them altogether.

 ### Some of my open source work -